nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 ```

 You can use anything you wish for the error type, but I like to use strings since they are easy to
-work.
-At least much easier than catching errors then using `instanceof`.
+work with.
+At least much easier than catching errors then using `instanceof` and praying you don't
+forget any error types.

-Of course, adding metadata and more sofisticated type-safety is possible using `pure` and `sure`,
+Of course, adding metadata and more sophisticated type-safety is possible using `pure` and `sure`,
 which are part of the core:

 ```ts